 5th Grade Transition meetings to Ecker Middle School.

 Administration of Program and non-school counseling activities

 Assist Principal as needed

 Community support, currently a member of the Suicide Task Force and Connect.

 2013-2014 Life Skills curriculum topics for grades 1-5

 One: Emily Breaks free, lesson about Friends On The Watch

-Seven: Child abuse prevention with Betsy Ricks from the Peace House
+Four: Child Abuse Prevention with the Peace House

 Eight: Review Friends on the watch.
 Watch Sooper Puppy, Words can hurt.

 Ten: Sooper Puppy, What's the Difference (Tolerance Lesson).